scalawithcats/scala-with-cats/src/pages/foldable/index.md

 `Foldable` is a type class for folding over sequences.
 The typical use case is to accumulate a value as we traverse.
-We supply a *seed* value and a *binary function* to combine it with an item in the sequence.
+We supply an *accumulator* value and a *binary function* to combine it with an item in the sequence.
-The function produces another seed, allowing us to recurse down the sequence.
+The function produces another accumulator, allowing us to recurse down the sequence.
-When we reach the end, the final seed is our result.
+When we reach the end, the final accumulator is our result.

 The order in which we visit the items may be important so we normally define two variants: